arjasco/laravel-recaptcha/README.md

 Route::get('/contact', 'ContactController@index')->middleware('recaptcha');
 ```

+### Verification

+You have two options to verify the response.

-Next apply the same middleware to the POST route of your form, this will verify the reCAPTCHA response when the form is submitted.
+Firstly you can use the same middleware on the POST route of your form, this will verify the reCAPTCHA response when the form is submitted.

 ```php
 Route::post('/contact', 'ContactController@send')->middleware('recaptcha');